 Although community-focused relationships exist today, they are still a great anomaly.
 The most common dismissal of the poy and kink lifestyle takes the form of that common phrase, "That's just not for me."

 My issue with this is that, sure, you may not enjoy BDSM, kinky sex, and polyamorous relationships, but these communities are not just about that.
 In fact, being kinky or in an open relationship does not automatically lead to being a part of a community that believes in openness, honesty, communication and consent.

-Being part of the community means incorporating these doctrines in your romantic and intimate practices whether you are gay or straight, monogamous or poly, Kinky or vanilla.
-And the truth of the matter is our culture with it's emphasis on couplehood, love and romance could really learn a lot about living authentically from these communities as well.
+Being part of the community means incorporating these doctrines in your romantic and intimate practices whether you are gay or straight, monogamous or poly, kinky or vanilla.
+And the truth of the matter is that our culture, with it's emphasis on couplehood, love and romance, could really learn a lot about living authentically from these communities as well.